You may be entitled to compensation for your Chicago motorcycle accident. A lawyer can help make sure you get it.

 After a motorcycle accident, your financial situation is likely to be in danger.
 Long hospital stays, expensive medical treatments, and lots of time away from work are the norm after these crashes, and all of those hardships can make a big dent in your bank account.

 Of course, you shouldn’t have to pay a penny out of pocket if your Chicago motorcycle collision was someone else’s fault.
 A qualified and experienced attorney will make sure every damage you have suffered as a result of your accident is accounted for in your claim.
-You damages may include the following:
+This will include both economic and non-economic damages.

 - Pain and suffering